4d/docs/docs/Concepts/variables.md

 ### Interprocess variables

-Interprocess variables are available throughout the database and are shared across all cooperative processes.
+Interprocess variables are available throughout the project and are shared across all cooperative processes.
 They are primarily used to share information between processes.

 > Use of interprocess variables is not recommended since they are not available from preemptive processes and tend to make the code less maintainable.